The Truth About Democratic Socialism

 De-stigmatizing one of America’s most controversial political philosophies

 For many Americans, the term democratic socialism is a bit of an oxymoron: “How can something be socialist and democratic?”
 What many do not realize is that the two actually go hand in hand.
-All across the free world, where democracy has sprouted up so have the roots of socialism, even in the US.
+All across the free world, wherever democracy has sprouted up, so too have the roots of socialism, even in the US.
 The only difference for the US however is its apparent inability to discuss socialism without immediately making the jump to it’s archenemy: communism.

 Now that we have separated socialism from communism, it is time to separate democratic socialism from socialism.
 While people blow the “scariness” of socialism way out of proportion, most are right in stating that it is an imperfect system that is in dire need of serious retooling to acclimate to the modern world.
 From this desire to modernize, democratic socialism was born.